 Virtual Media in a Linux Environment

-KX II 2.4.0 and higher supports virtual media in a Linux environment.
+KX II 2.4.0 (and later) and LX 2.4.5 (and later) support virtual media in a Linux environment.
 Following is important information for Linux[®] users regarding using virtual media.

 Root User Permission Requirement